Home Polars, Altair and Vegafusion

 Polars, Altair and Vegafusion

 Altair has been my favourite visualisation library for a long time.
-It allows me to make beautiful visualisations with an API that is concise and consistent.
-I was sad to find last year that I couldn’t pass a Polars DataFrame to an Altair chart.
+It allows me to make attractive visualisations with an API that is concise and consistent.
+The good news is that Altair is now the default plotting backend for Polars and so it’s easy to work with them both together.

-Those days are gone, however.
-In this post we look at how we can use Altair and Poalrs with the release of Altair 5 and how VegaFusion is helping Altair to scale up to larger datasets.
+In this post we look at how we can use Altair and Polars and how VegaFusion is helping Altair to scale up to larger datasets.

 1